Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_GENERALIZATION.md

 │                                                                 │
 │  Model state: ▓▓▓▓▓▓▓▓▓▓▓▓░░░░░░░░░░░░░░                      │
 │                                                                 │
-│  The details were "fuel" for learning—consumed in the process  │ │                                                                 │
+│  The details were "fuel" for learning, consumed in the process │ │                                                                 │ └─────────────────────────────────────────────────────────────────┘
-└─────────────────────────────────────────────────────────────────┘
 ```